superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

     make sure submodules are initialized in `superpowers/systems/supGame`.
     GitExtensions does it by default.
 When using the command line, you'll need to run `git submodule update --init`.
   5. Open a terminal in the `superpowers` folder and run `npm run build`

 It will take a few minutes to build everything.

  * Once it's done, run `node server`
  * Open `http://localhost:4237/` in your browser
  * Later, you can hit `Ctrl+C` in the terminal to stop the server

+## Running the app with Electron

+ 1. Open a terminal and install Electron by running `npm install -g electron-prebuilt`
+ 2. Go in the right folder with `cd superpowers/launcher`
+ 3. Start the launcher with `electron .`

 ## Rebuilding all or parts of Superpowers

 You can use `npm run build` to rebuild all of Superpowers.
 You can optionally specify a filter to only rebuild some paths.

 For instance `npm run build supGame` will only rebuild stuff within the `supGame` folder.

 ## Enabling development mode